eiyouwangding/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: MSc in Mathematics
+    institution: National University of Singapore
+    year: 2022-2024
   - course: BSc in Mathematics and Data Science
     institution: NYU Shanghai
     year: 2018-2022